tangerinedream/SnapshotExpirationUtility/README.md

                         The level to record log messages to the logfile
 ```

+#### Example: Tell me what snapshots *would* get deleted, but don't delete them (e.g. dryrun option).
+Snapshots in us-east-1 with TagKey=MakeSnapshot, TagValue=DevTest14 which are older than 14 days (Policy is 14 Daily, 0 Weekly, 0 Monthly)
+##### Note: This removes all Daily snapshots older than 14 days
+`$ python SnapClean.py -r us-east-1 -p 14:0:0 -k MakeSnapshot -v DevTest14 -a 123456789101 -d`

-### Example: Delete Snapshots in us-east-1 with TagKey=MakeSnapshot, TagValue=DevTest14 which are older than 14 days (Policy is 14 Daily, 0 Weekly, 0 Monthly)
+#### Example: Delete Snapshots in us-east-1 with TagKey=MakeSnapshot, TagValue=DevTest14 which are older than 14 days (Policy is 14 Daily, 0 Weekly, 0 Monthly)
-#### Note: This removes all Daily snapshots older than 14 days
+##### Note: This removes all Daily snapshots older than 14 days
 `$ python SnapClean.py -r us-east-1 -p 14:0:0 -k MakeSnapshot -v DevTest14 -a 123456789101`

-### Example: Delete Snapshots in eu-west-1 with TagKey=MakeSnapshot, TagValue=True which are older than the following policy : 7 Daily, 5 Weekly, 12 Monthly).
+#### Example: Delete Snapshots in eu-west-1 with TagKey=MakeSnapshot, TagValue=True which are older than the following policy : 7 Daily, 5 Weekly, 12 Monthly).
-#### Note: This removes all Daily snapshots older than 7 days, all Weekly older than 5 weeks, and all Monthly older than 12 months
+##### Note: This removes all Daily snapshots older than 7 days, all Weekly older than 5 weeks, and all Monthly older than 12 months
 `$ python SnapClean.py -r us-east-1 -p 14:0:0 -k MakeSnapshot -v DevTest14 -a 123456789101`

-### Example: With DEBUG level logging, delete Snapshots in eu-west-1 with TagKey=MakeSnapshot, TagValue=True which are older than the following policy : 7 Daily, 5 Weekly, 12 Monthly).
+#### Example: With DEBUG level logging, delete Snapshots in eu-west-1 with TagKey=MakeSnapshot, TagValue=True which are older than the following policy : 7 Daily, 5 Weekly, 12 Monthly).
-#### Note: This removes all Daily snapshots older than 7 days, all Weekly older than 5 weeks, and all Monthly older than 12 months
+##### Note: This removes all Daily snapshots older than 7 days, all Weekly older than 5 weeks, and all Monthly older than 12 months
 `$ python SnapClean.py -r us-east-1 -p 14:0:0 -k MakeSnapshot -v DevTest14 -a 123456789101 -l debug`